nimeshsubramanian/drax/README.md

 #### Target a specific (non-framework) app

+TODO: To figure out why this does not work

 To target a specific (non-framework) app, set the level of destruction to `1` and specify the Marathon app id using the the `app` parameter.
 For example, `/rampage?level=1&app=dummy` will destroy random tasks of the app with the Marathon ID `/dummy`.

 To test it locally, run: